 Make sure you always have the right size tin - measure them across the base and through the middle.
 Then use a permanent marker to note the size on the base so you can see at a glance what size they are every time you go to use them.

-The only thing to be aware of is that this mixture will be thinner in consistency than buttermilk itself so when using a reasonable amount (more than 125ml/½ cup) I use about 1 tablespoon less per 125ml/½ cup so that the consistency of the batter isn't affected.read less
+The only thing to be aware of is that this mixture will be thinner in consistency than commercially made buttermilk so when using more than 125ml (½ cup/4fl oz) use 1 tablespoon less of your homemade buttermilk for every 125ml (½ cup/4fl oz) in the recipe so that the consistency of the batter isn't affected.read less